wtp43/algorithms-doc/vault/docs/Revision Feb 2024.md

 ## DP Tricks

-- Memoizing with dictionary by using sets/lists as keys
+- Memoizing with dictionary by using sets as keys

 # Essentials